fokoid/mws-restaurant/README.md

 ## Project Overview

-This project was submitted as coursework for the [Udacity][Udacity] [MWS Nanodegree][MWS].
+This project was submitted as coursework for the [Udacity][Udacity] [MWS Nanodegree][Udacity-MWS].
 Students were provided with the initial restaurant reviews website, which can be found [upstream][Upstream] of this repository.
 The initial website did not have a responsive design or standard accessibility features, and in fact did not even function well on a desktop display.
 The task of students was to fix these problems, and moreover to convert the static site into a [progressive web app][PWA] (PWA) by implementing offline first functionality.

 In completing this project I implemented the following design and accessibility
 features: